 Colorado is without a doubt a beautiful state with rolling plains and majestic mountains as far as the eye can see.
 It is also incredibly haunted.
 It seems like almost every town and city in Colorado has at least one haunted hotel or creepy visitor attraction.

-Here are 5 of our favorite haunted places in Colorado:
+So let’s get right to it!
+Here are 5 of the most haunted places in Colorado.

 5. Molly Brown House, Denver

 It really does seem like poor Molly Brown can’t catch a break!
 First, she gets all caught up in the sinking of the Titanic and now her house is known as one of the most haunted places in Colorado!
 Molly Brown loved to travel, but during one of her voyages, she received word that a family member was sick and she had to immediately return home.